 This year, we have focused on developing and releasing additional training opportunities, equipping our staff with the resources and skills required to assess and mitigate risks in their day-to-day work through the launch of a new, mandatory risk management training module and a risk management tool, safeguarding risk in our events and activities, and to conduct lessons-learnt reviews that will support the continual development of safeguarding at Wellcome.
 Building on our aim to drive positive culture and values within our organisation, we are designing content and training materials related to equality, diversity and inclusion, employee rights and equality rights.

 Over the next year, we plan to:

-- Continue to raise awareness of modern slavery risks within Wellcome through targeted training to be delivered to the procurement, research funding and investments teams, and continue to build engagement with all staff on modern slavery more broadly.
+- Continue to raise awareness of modern slavery risks within Wellcome through targeted face-to-face training.
+Emphasis will be placed on key teams such as procurement, research funding and investments, while simultaneously fostering broader engagement across all staff through our resource hub on modern slavery.

 - Launch our mandatory Equality, Diversity and Inclusion (EDI) training module, aiming to re-enforce the duties of everyone in taking responsibility to counteract discrimination and protecting others from harm.
 The commitment to EDI and Safeguarding training is tracked and reported on an ongoing basis to ensure annual compliance.

 - Develop our new Third-Party Risk Management system which involves a comprehensive analysis of the risks arising from contractual relationships with third-party providers.
 We will provide guidance on incorporating questions to assess risks relating to modern slavery and exploitative labour practices.